At a Glance

-When choosing an advanced degree, students must consider not only their interest in the subject matter, but if the degree can easily be applied in the marketplace.
-While an art history master's program can prepare students for traditional museum and academic roles, it also provides the foundation for self-employed fine arts jobs and a multitude of non-traditional art history careers.
+Can an art history degree be applied in the marketplace?
+While an art history master's program prepares students for traditional museum and academic roles, it also provides the foundation for many self-employed fine arts jobs and the following nontraditional art history careers:

 1. Art Crime Investigator

 The FBI's Art Theft program coordinates an Art Crime Team consisting of 14 special agents and 3 prosecuting attorneys.
 The team's members receive specialized training in art and cultural property investigations and assist in art-related investigations worldwide.
 These roles require an inquisitive nature, an interest in research, a high level of physical fitness, and investigative skill.
 Art crime investigators can also expect significant job variety, travel, and excellent benefits.